sanizzz/SYSC-3110-Scrabble-project/README.md

-# Scrabble Milestone 1
+# Scrabble Milestone 2

 ## Overview
-Interactive console Scrabble prototype.
+Interactive GUI scrabble prototype.
 Supports 2-4 players placing words on a 15x15 board, drawing from a shared tile bag, and scoring with standard Scrabble bonuses.

 ## Components
 - `Board.java` - Manages the board grid, validates placements, and renders ASCII output.